From parenting challenges to helping other parents…

-I'm Kim Muench, the founder of Real Life Parent Guide, and this is why I am passionate about helping parents of adolescents...
+My name is Kim Muench, I am the founder of Real Life Parent Guide, and I am passionate about helping parents of adolescents!

 In May of 2008, I went through the greatest parenting challenge of my life.
 The eldest of my five children called me from across the country to say he was in trouble…he was failing classes, about to lose his job, and his use of alcohol was out of control.
 At the time he was twenty years old.

-During his spiral through darkness, I worked with my son to help him seek long term sobriety by supporting and encouraging him, but never doing for him what he could do for himself.
-All the while my energy and focus was on discovering and understanding where things between he and I, actually myself and all of my children, could be different/better/healthier/more connected.
+During his spiral through darkness, I worked with my son to help him find long term sobriety by supporting and encouraging him, but never doing for him what he could do for himself.
+It wasn’t easy, all the while my energy and focus was on discovering and understanding where things between he and I, actually myself and all of my children, could be different/better/healthier/more connected.

 Ultimately, my journey prompted me to pursue a certification in parent coaching through the Jai Institute for Parenting because I believe the quality of the relationship between ourselves and our children is the essence of what it will take to create positive change in the world, not only during our lifetime but for future generations as well.

-Everything our kids learn and experience starts at home with us, especially during their early years.
-Our children are our greatest teachers Dr. Shefali Tsabary said this in her book The Conscious Parent, which was the ultimate catalyst for my becoming passionate about helping other moms work toward stronger, healthier connections with themselves and with their children.
+Everything our kids learn and experience starts at home with us.
+However, our children are our greatest teachers Dr. Shefali Tsabary said this in her book The Conscious Parent, which was the ultimate catalyst for my becoming passionate about helping other parents work toward stronger, healthier connections with themselves and with their children.

 I call myself a real-life parent guide because I have a very down-to-earth approach to balancing kids needs, parents desires, and keeping what our culture tells us about how our family life “should look” in check.
 When you are ready, I can help you find what I have found with my own kids…peace, mutual trust and respect, playfulness, camaraderie, and above all else…unconditional love and acceptance.